poisedbit/graphs/README.md

 This is a work in progress.
 Later on I'm gonna be adding a to do list for every check mark that has to be ticked off so that we can arrive to a feature-complete state.

-- [ ] Get a cool new project name —I got an idea but'll be saving it for later—.
+- [x] Get a cool new project name —Got it, but won't replace it yet—.

 ## Planned Features Sep-Oct 2023